 Widely known as the winner of Show Me The Money Season 5, rapper BewhY has been the talk of the Korean hip hop scene since the show aired.
-Having released his latest album The Blind Star just over a month ago, BewhY is holding his first concert tour in the U.S. in 6 states during the month of November (Click here to purchase The Blind Star official merchandise).
+Having released his latest album The Blind Star just over a month ago, BewhY is holding his first concert tour in the U.S. in 6 states during the month of November.
 BewhY has been recognized not only for his talent in music but also for his openness about his Christian faith.
 His title track My Star is written about his personal message from God.

 Not only has the Korean and Korean-American community have been on the lookout for BewhY's upcoming show dates, HYPEBEAST also got in on the rapper's plans for his first US concert tour.
 Check out BewhY's interview with HYPEBEAST below: